Where to find the best afternoon tea with kids in London (2024)

 Children’s Afternoon Tea at The Langham

-The Langham is a lovely option for afternoon tea.
-Served in the Palm Court there are delicious sandwiches, lots of lovely pastries and fun drinks.
+This beautiful hotel continues to be one of London’s best luxury venues and is a wonderful option for a traditional afternoon tea.
+Served in the elegant Art Deco Palm Court there are delicious sandwiches, lots of lovely pastries and fun drinks.

 Cost: £39 per child; £49 per adult